dnhrdt/whisper_client/cline_docs/activeContext.md

 Note: Task IDs [Txxx] reference specific entries in development logs

 ## Next Steps
-1. Create text processing validation test framework
+1. Run text processing validation tests
-2. Implement text processing validation test framework
+2. Fix any issues identified by the tests
+3. Extend tests as needed for new features

 Note: Development will be guided by research findings.
 The test framework will evolve naturally as specific needs arise during development.